ludocode/onramp/docs/setup-guide.md

 If there isn't a machine code VM for your platform, the script will attempt to compile a VM or use an interpreted one.
 If it cannot find a VM that works on your system, the script will fail.

 Obviously if it uses a C compiler to build a VM, it didn't really bootstrap a C compiler from scratch.
-This may be fine if you're just trying to get Onramp working on an older system that just has an ANSI C compiler.
-If you want to eliminate compilers from your trusted seeds, you'll need a real machine code VM.
+This may be fine if you're trying to bootstrap on an older system that only has an ancient C compiler.
+If you want to eliminate compilers from your trusted seeds, you'll need a machine code VM, or at least an assembly VM with an assembler you can trust.

 The build script supports the following command-line options to choose a specific hex tool and VM and to otherwise change its behaviour.
 (Pass no options to use the default auto-detection.)